-Here are 5 essential tips and useful guitar techniques that every guitarist really needs to know.
+Here are 5 essential tips and useful electric guitar techniques that every guitarist really needs to know.
 Including how to play A Minor Pentatonic Scale, how to palm mute and more thanks to the good people at MGR Music Tuition!

 Here are 5 essential guitar tips and some essential guitar techniques for beginners to get you started on your journey to rock stardom!